-The Rev. James Lawson, key architect of the civil rights movement, dies at 95
+The Rev. James Lawson, key architect of the Civil Rights Movement, dies at 95

-The Rev. James Lawson was a staunch advocate for non-violent resistance to racism, even in the face of brutality.
-A Methodist minister and student of Gandhi, Lawson mentored civil rights leaders, and was the tactician behind key desegregation campaigns in the South, including the Nashville Sit-Ins, the Freedom Rides, and the Birmingham Children’s Crusade.
-The Rev. Martin Luther King Junior called him the leading theorist and strategist of nonviolence.
+The Rev. James Lawson was a staunch advocate for nonviolent resistance to racism, even in the face of brutality.
+A Methodist minister and student of Gandhi, Lawson mentored civil rights leaders and was the tactician behind key desegregation campaigns in the South, including the Nashville sit-ins, the Freedom Rides, and the Birmingham Children’s Crusade.
+The Rev. Martin Luther King Jr. called him the leading theorist and strategist of nonviolence.

-James Morris Lawson, Jr. was born in Uniontown, Pennsylvania in 1928.
+James Morris Lawson Jr. was born in Uniontown, Pa., in 1928.
 His father and grandfather were Methodist ministers, but Lawson credited his mother, Philane, for instilling in him the power of nonviolent resistance.

 In a 2018 interview with NPR, he described coming home from an altercation as an 8-year-old child.